johnnovak/nim-binstreams/README.md

     nimble install binstreams

 ## Usage

-The below example should give you a fairly good idea of the basic usage of the library.
+The below example should give you a fairly good idea of the basic usage.
 Please refer to the API documentation for further details.

 ```nim